Illinois Mesothelioma Lawyers

-- Illinois Environmental Protection Agency Asbestos Unit: The Illinois EPA enforces the National Emission Standards for Hazardous Air Pollutants, of which asbestos is included.
+- Illinois Environmental Protection Agency Asbestos Unit: The Illinois EPA enforces regulations under the National Emission Standards for Hazardous Air Pollutants, of which asbestos is included.

 - Illinois Department of Public Health Asbestos Program: The IDPH inspects asbestos-abatement projects and sets licensing requirements for asbestos-management professionals.

-- Cook County Department of Environmental Control: Cook County has additional permitting requirements for asbestos abatement.
+- Cook County Department of Environmental Control: Cook County has additional permitting requirements for asbestos abatement beyond the state’s requirements.

-- The Illinois Small Business Environmental Assistance Program: Helps business owners understand the requirements for compliance with asbestos regulations.
+- Illinois Small Business Environmental Assistance Program: This program helps business owners understand the requirements for compliance with asbestos regulations in public buildings.

 Illinois Laws Affecting Asbestos Lawsuits

-- Illinois Code of Civil Procedure Chapter 10: Defines statutes of limitations in Illinois.
+- Illinois Code of Civil Procedure Chapter 10

 Asbestos Litigation Trends in Illinois

-- Setoffs: In Illinois, defendants in a mesothelioma lawsuit may be entitled to a setoff if the plaintiff has already received compensation from an asbestos trust fund.
-A setoff reduces the amount of the damages awarded by the jury.
+- Setoffs: A setoff reduces the amount of damages awarded by the jury.
+In Illinois, defendants in a mesothelioma lawsuit may be entitled to a setoff if the plaintiff has already received compensation from an asbestos trust fund.

 - Modified Comparative Fault: In Illinois and many other states, the defendants’ combined liability must be at least 51% for a plaintiff to recover any compensation.